ebigelow/detect-relationships/README.md

 ---
 ### paper

+- **email celu**
+    * recall @ k  results for predicate detection??
+    * testing -- in testing code, wtf is UnionCNN  --  why don't you include Z,s????

 - explain Lu et al.'s results

 - more background on VG bullshit

 - go through TODOs

-- email celu about:
-    * recall @ k  results for predicate detection??
-    * testing -- in testing code, wtf is UnionCNN  --  why don't you include Z,s????
+- mention how we contributed to `github.com/visual_genome_python_driver` by adding local loading methods
+    * split data up into "data batches" (for RAM), so we don't have to reload images for every TF batch

 ---